+SCALE OF PRICES.
 DOUBLE GINS.
-For a Double Gin of 80 saws or more on each cylinder, making 160 saws in the stand, with feeders, bands, &c. at \$6 per saw, or For a Double Gin of 60 saws on a cylinder, it is considered however, will wear out two or three sets of saws Extra saws supplied at 80 cents each.

-For do. of 60 saws, with feeders, &c. at \$6 50 per saw, For do. of 40 saws, with feeders, &c. at they should accompany them with their views in regard to the arrangement of saws, breasts, brushes, &c.
+For a Double Gin of 80 saws or more on each cylinder, making 160 saws in the stand, with feeders, bands, &c. at \$6 they should accompany them with their views in regard to the arrangement of saws, breasts, brushes, &c.
 It is found they differ in opinion.
 Some desire saws of larger diameter than others.
 The most common size is 9 or 10 inches; but some wish them 12 inches.
 Some wish 5 or 6 rows of brushes on an axle, while others do not want more than 4 at most.
-Some wish saws with 8 or 9 teeth to the E. D. WHITE.
+Some wish saws with 8 or 9 teeth to the inch. while others want 10 or 11.
+With so much discrepancy, we prefer they should, at the time of giving orders, turnish a statement of their wishes, and the manufacturerers can fulfil them in every and the manufacturerers can fulfil them in every particular.
+Where it is left to our discretion, we shall make them on the most modern and approved plan.
+An order can be executed, from the time it is received, in the space of eight or nine weeks, and the Gin in that time placed in the hands of the factor.
+To be in time for the next crop, all orders ought to be in the hands of the manufacturers by the first or middle of May; except for plantations where they are late in commencing to pick or gin cotton.

-\$6 75 per saw, For do. of 20 saws, with feeders, &c. at 300,00 \$7 50 per saw, 150 000 Extra tecth where desired, for feeders, supplied at 40 cents each; the number of teeth being about equal to the number of saws.
-One set of feeders,
+\$6 75 per saw, For do. of 20 saws, with feeders, &c. at 300,00 \$750 per saw, 150 000 Extra teeth where desired, for feeders, supplied

-The Gins ordered will be delivered to the agents, of planters in any of the sea port towns of the cot-ton planting States, at the above prices, the agents paying the freight on the same from New York, and becoming responsible for the amount of the Gin.
+The Gins ordered will be delivered to the agents, of planters in any of the sea port towns of the cotton planting States, at the above prices, the agents paying the freight on the same from New York, and becoming responsible for the amount of the Gin.
 It is desirable, when planters give orders for Gins,